Kemy Card

 Best Suited For

-• Digital marketers who need multiple cards for advertising accounts without verification
+• Digital marketers who need multiple cards for advertising accounts with high spending limits

-• High-volume online spenders who need significant transaction limits without extensive verification
+• High-volume online spenders who need significant transaction limits and can absorb the fee structure

-• Freelancers and digital nomads who need global payment capabilities without location restrictions
+• Freelancers and digital nomads who need flexible payment capabilities across borders

 Pros and Cons